 This application is for students wanting to undertake a community-based research project with the Trent Community Research Centre (TCRC) or U-Links Centre for Community-Based Research.

-Students generally connect with our projects either by enrolling in a course that we work with, or by doing an independent project under the supervision of a faculty member.
+Students generally connect with our projects either by enrolling in a course that we work with or by doing an independent project under the supervision of a faculty member.
 There is a course code for community-based research in most departments at Trent University.

 Please refer to the Academic Calendar for details.